FIU–Miami football brawl: The brawl

 Officials needed several minutes to sort out the penalties.
 Ultimately, thirteen players were assessed 15-yard penalties for fighting and ejected from the game (eight from FIU and five from Miami).
 Although the unsportsmanlike conduct penalties for fighting offset each other, Miami was forced to kick off from its own 10-yard line due to the original penalty against Bryant (penalized at half the distance to the goal).

-After the brawl, while waiting for the game to resume, the University of Miami team was seen huddled in a circle in the sidelines hopping up and down in what appeared to be a celebratory gesture.
+After the brawl, while waiting for the game to resume, the Miami team was seen huddled in a circle on the sidelines hopping up and down in what appeared to be a celebratory gesture.
 There were also several fights in the stands between Miami and FIU fans which were stopped by local police.
-Former University of Miami wide receiver Lamar Thomas, who was providing color commentary for the game on Comcast Sports Southeast (CSS), made several observations during the fight, enthusiastically proclaiming that the FIU players were being humbled by his former team, in a manner which was not neutral:
+Former Miami wide receiver Lamar Thomas, who was providing color commentary for the game on Comcast Sports Southeast (CSS), made several observations during the fight, enthusiastically proclaiming that the FIU players were being humbled by his former team, in a manner which was not neutral:

 “Now, that’s what I’m talking about.
 You come into our house, you should get your behind kicked.
 You don’t come into the OB [Orange Bowl] playing that stuff.
 You’re across the ocean over there.
 You’re across the city.
 You can’t come over to our place talking noise like that.
 You’ll get your butt beat.
 I was about to go down the elevator to get in that thing...I say, why don't we meet outside in the tunnel after the ball game and get it on some more?
 You don't come into the OB, baby.
 We've had a down couple of years but you don't come in here talking smack.
 Not in our house.”

 Aftermath

 The incident was instantly condemned by all sides.
-FIU head coach Don Strock said he was "embarrassed" for what happened, and said that he would impose sanctions even more severe than any imposed by the Sun Belt Conference, the conference in which FIU played at the time.
-UM head coach Larry Coker said he was "shocked and angered" by the brawl but made no promises of further sanctions.
+FIU head coach Don Strock said he was "embarrassed" for what happened and said that he would impose sanctions even more severe than any imposed by the Sun Belt Conference, in which FIU played at the time.
+Miami head coach Larry Coker said he was "shocked and angered" by the brawl but made no promises of further sanctions.

-The next day, 31 players from both schools — eighteen from FIU, thirteen from UM — were handed one-game suspensions by their schools and conferences.
+The next day, 31 players from both schools — eighteen from FIU, thirteen from Miami — were handed one-game suspensions by their schools and conferences.